 Course Format: The material in this course will be presented through a combination of assigned reading from the text, class lectures, and in-class/in-lab videos, demonstrations and discussion.
 Lecture material and readings will have some overlap, but will not be replications of each other; some lecture material will not be covered in the readings and vice versa.
 You are expected to do the assigned reading before the corresponding lecture.
 Reading the material before the corresponding lectures will help your performance in two ways.
-First, discussions of the material during lecture will be more fruitful if you have at least a general understanding of the material beforehand, helping you to ultimately comprehend and retain the material.
-Second, questions drawn from the assigned readings will be included on the regularly scheduled quizzes, even if they have not yet been discussed in lecture (see below).
+First, discussions of the material during lecture will be more fruitful if you have at least a general understanding of the material before the assigned readings will be included on the regularly scheduled quizzes, even if they have not yet been discussed in lecture (see below).

-Grading: Grading will be based on the combined scores from the lab/participation (7.5%), quizzes (10%), two midterm exams (25% for Midterm #1, 27.5% for Midterm #2), and the final exam (30%).
+Grading: Grading will be based on the combined scores from the lab/participation (7.5%), quizzes (12.5%), two midterm exams (25% each), and the final exam (30%).
 Letter grades will be determined as follows: A (90 - 100% of total possible points), B (80 - 89%), C (70 - 79%), D (60 - 69%), F (0 - 60%).
 However, the instructor reserves the right to relax (but not stiffen) this criterion, depending on the actual distribution of grades.